slovnicki/beamer/README.md

 <a href="https://www.buymeacoffee.com/slovnicki" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" height="30px" width= "108px"></a>
 </p>

-A Flutter package to help you handle your application routing and synchronize it with browser URL.
-Beamer uses the power of Router and implements all the underlying logic for you.
+A Flutter package to help you handle your application routing on all platforms.
+Beamer uses the power of [Router](https://api.flutter.dev/flutter/widgets/Router-class.html) and implements all the underlying logic for you, letting you explore arbitrarily complex navigation scenarios with ease.
 To find out more, follow these links:

 - [Package Source Code and Documentation](https://github.com/slovnicki/beamer/tree/master/package)
 - [Examples of Using Beamer](https://github.com/slovnicki/beamer/tree/master/examples)